Mackenzie | January 10, 2023 | Hubspot

 This fundamental change — putting the customer at the center of your flywheel and visualizing it as a continuous circle rather than a funnel — sets the flywheel apart as a more efficient and productive marketing and sales model.

 Check out HubSpot's transformation video for a visual:

-We hope this blog helps you understand the HubSpot Flywheel just a little bit better.
-If you've got more questions about how the flywheel works, or about how to pair it with your existing marketing and sale processes, the Evenbound team is here to help.
+We hope this blog helps you understand the HubSpot Flywheel better.
+If you've more questions about how the flywheel works or how to pair it with your existing marketing and sale processes, the Evenbound team is here to help.

-Let us know what kind of support you're looking for — we're happy to answer questions about anything ranging from marketing to sales to HubSpot services, and even company growth.
+Let us know what kind of support you're looking for — we're happy to answer questions about anything ranging from marketing to sales, HubSpot services, and even company growth.